lyakaap/ISC21-Descriptor-Track-1st/README.md

+# ISC21-Descriptor-Track-1st

-# Facebook AI Image Similarity Challenge
+The 1st Place Solution of the Facebook AI Image Similarity Challenge (ISC21) : Descriptor Track.
+You can check our solution tech report from: [Contrastive Learning with Large Memory Bank and Negative Embedding Subtraction for Accurate Copy Detection](https://arxiv.org/abs/2112.04323)

 ## setup